AKarbas/akarbas.github.io/content/authors/aminkarbas/_index.md

 bio: Currently looking for a PhD position to join in Fall 2021 in

 interests:
+- Distributed Computing
+- Cloud Computing
+- Operating Systems
-- Distributed Systems
+- File Systems
 - Computer Networks
-- Operating Systems
 - Security

 education: